-His face remained bright red as blood continued to drip freely from his scalp.
+His face remained bright red as blood continued to drip freely from his scalp and through his soaked, matted hair.
 His features began to show the amount of blood he lost.
 The eyes attempting to drift backward.
 The mouth growing slack.
 His speech grew slurred.

 “You….won’t….change any….thing…..you can….can’t hide….forever.”

 “You’re right there Benjamin.
 All your buddies have had similar predictions.”